 That’s when the tears started.
 There was a catch in my throat and my mind down-shifted.
 It was as if my tongue wanted my mind to shut the eff up so I could actually enjoy this bowl of deliciousness.
 “Geez…” I thought sheepishly, “I’ve never cried over yogurt before.”

-But there I was, tears streaming down my face as I took one sensual bite after another; feeling every slippery inch in my mouth, tasting every creamy nuance there was to taste.
+But there I was, tears streaming down my face as I took one sensual bite after another; feeling every slippery ounce in my mouth, tasting every creamy nuance there was to taste.
 I was experiencing the full fidelity of what that yogurt had to offer.
 It was singing in my mouth.
 It was divine.

 What brought me to this table was surrender.
 Over the course of thirty years, I had struggled with an on-again-off-again eating disorder.
 For the past five years, it had been very on-again and there seemed to be no end in sight.
 I could tell you I was worried about my health and I didn’t want to die and blabbity-blah, but the fact was, I was tired.
 It takes a lot of effort to sustain an eating disorder; the extreme-sport-mind-games with food, hiding the behavior, keeping the secret from absolutely everyone, and getting back up from the floor of shame to do it all over again.